China gives Microsoft 20 days to provide explanation in anti-trust probe

 In a statement, Microsoft said it was "serious about complying with China's laws and committed to addressing SAIC's questions and concerns".

-Last month, a delegation from chipmaker Qualcomm Inc, led by company President Derek Aberle, met officials at the National Development and Reform Commission (NDRC) as part of that regulator's investigation of the San Diego-based firm.
+Last month, a delegation from chipmaker Qualcomm Inc (QCOM.O), led by company President Derek Aberle, met officials at the National Development and Reform Commission (NDRC) as part of that regulator's investigation of the San Diego-based firm.

 NDRC said earlier this year that the U.S. chipmaker is suspected of overcharging and abusing its market position in wireless communication standards.